Decoding algorithms for surface codes

 \subsection{Decoherence}

-In general, decoherence comprises several physical processes that describe the qubit environment interaction, and the nature of those processes depends on the qubit technology, i.e. superconducting qubits, ion traps or NV centers, for example.
+In general, decoherence comprises several physical processes that describe the qubit environment interaction, and the nature of those processes depends on the qubit technology\footnote{We consider conventional qubit-based quantum computation, i.e. discrete two-level coherent quantum systems.}, i.e. superconducting qubits, ion traps or NV centers, for example.
 However, most of those physical interactions can be grouped into three main decoherence mechanisms\footnote{Here we are considering noise sources that operate on the computational subspace of the qubit, i.e. transitions to other possible levels are neglected by now.
 This will be described later on.} since their operational effect on the two-level coherent system that is the qubit is the same \cite{approximatingDec,SchlorPhD}: \begin{itemize} \item \textbf{Energy relaxation or dissipation:} this mechanism includes the physical processes in which a quantum mechanical system suffers from spontaneous energy losses.
 For example, atoms in excited states tend to return to the ground state by spontaneous photon emission.
 The amalgamation of relaxation processes is described by the so called relaxation time, $T_1$, which is the characteristic timescale of the decay process \cite{approximatingDec,TVQC,SchlorPhD}. \item \textbf{Pure dephasing:} these physical processes involve the corruption of quantum information without energy loss.
 For example, this occurs a photon scatters in a random manner when going through a waveguide.
 Pure dephasing is also quantified by the characteristic timescale of the decay process \cite{TVQC,SchlorPhD}, which in this case is named as pure dephasing time, $T_\phi$. \item \textbf{Thermal excitation:} this refers to the undesired excitation of the qubit from the ground state to the excited state and the assisted relaxation from the excited state to the ground state caused by the finite temperature of the system \cite{nielsen,SchlorPhD,thermal}.